Eribakova/CS5010/README.md

 Urban planners could use this information to assess which roads might be closed on weekends to promote fitness and recreation, to enable more social distancing than is possible on trails.
 By monitoring frequency of trips during certain days or hours of the day, they can adjust road closures, particularly on the weekends, to relieve bike congestion on crowded paths where social distancing is difficult if not impossible.

 To increase the utility of this analysis, we would improve mapping functionality, where we can see on a map the most frequently used stations during different times of day or hour.
 This way it will be easier for public sector government officials to assess when and where to dedicate more resources to bike sharing and public education campaigns on risks using shared resources outdoors during COVID-19.
 In addition, we would like to study how essential workers took advantage of Capital Bikeshare's free membership program, first to assess the potential impact of the program and also to separate those trips from what appear to be leisure trips that we see in our data.
-Finally, we would incorporate a user query capability tailored to analysts and officicals who want to keep track of changes.
+Finally, we would incorporate a user query capability tailored to analysts and officials who want to keep track of changes.

 Figure 10.
 Summary
 ![image](https://user-images.githubusercontent.com/70774260/117548484-442b2200-b003-11eb-8f06-c2fb24eadbf0.png)